HectorPage/hector_api/README.md

 The first time the API runs, it will create a SQLite database _mrv_emissions.db_ - this can take a few seconds, but only needs to happen once as subsequent API calls use this database.

 ### Dependencies ###
-There are two options for running this API - using docker, or traditional venv/conda-env.
+There are two options for running this API: either using docker, or traditional venv/conda-env.
 Docker will be handy for just running the API as is, but unit tests will need venv/coda-env
 #### Docker ####
 A Dockerfile is provided with this repo.
 To use the API: